hypertidy/whatarelief/README.md

 <img src="man/figures/README-correct-1.png" width="100%" />

-We can easily “re-spatialize”, but in this package we simply keep things as simple as possible.
+We can “re-spatialize”, but no special functionality is added we just use the available tools.

 ``` r
 library(terra)